 Go Ice Skating at Clinton Square

 When the days start getting colder and the snow starts falling, nearly every person in Central New York looks forward to ice skating in Clinton Square.
 It’s the iconic winter activity in Syracuse.
 Even better, it’s one of the most budget-friendly things to do as well.
-Adults can skate for only $3, children and seniors for just $3.
+Adults can skate for only $5, children and seniors for just $3.
 The rink is open seven days a week starting at 11am on Sundays-Fridays and 10am on Saturdays.
 Skate rentals are also available for $5.
 It’s the perfect choice for date night, lunch break exercise or just to get outdoors and enjoy the city lights and scenery.

 While most people think to visit the zoo in the summer, the winter is just as great a time to visit!
 Why?
 More than half of the exhibits at the Rosamond Gifford Zoo are actually located indoors, so the weather isn’t a concern.
 And the animals that are outside?
 All their exhibits are open too - and the animals are often more active because they aren’t exhausted from the heat.
 Plus, it’s easier to spot the wolves in the white blanket of snow!